dangitrp/medical-rp-guide/docs/General/Medication.md

 ---

 # Medication Classes and Examples

+{: .note }
+There is no expectation to know specific drugs.
+This list is just to help learn drug classes and potentially use drug names if you would like to increase your roleplay abilities.

 ## Analgesics (Pain Killers)

 These are pain relievers and fever reducers.
 For our use they will be broken down into two sub-categories: Non-narcotic analgesics for minor to moderate pain, and narcotic analgesic for severe pain.